ovh/docs/pages/platform/metrics/use-tsql/guide.en-gb.md

 ### Variables

-TSQL allow the user to set it's own variable.
+TSL allow the user to set it's own variable.
 Just set a name followed by an "=" sign.

 To reuse a variable, just use it's name.
 To execute a query store in a variable, just write the variable name in a new line.